GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

   ```

 - Write and apply a mmf.yaml, creating a deployment of your Matchmaking Function and a service to access it.
-- Build a Docker image for the Director and push it to your project’s Artifact Registry with the following code:
+- Build a Docker image for the Director and push it to your project's Artifact Registry with the following code:

   ```shell
   docker build . -f Director.Dockerfile -t $REGISTRY/space-agon-director:0.1